lonesoup04/IMC_Prosp_2023_Soup04/README.md

 In the first round, there are two categories that can be traded: **pearls** and **bananas**

-for pearls, the price doesn't change much, fluctuates around 10000
+**for pearls**, the price doesn't change much, fluctuates around 10000

 so it's easy to think that we can give a buy order at 9999 and a sell order at 10001, with max sizes we can trade (20)